Q. Do I need special training to install Uponor MLC (Multilayer composite)?

 With the addition of a suitable Glycol based antifreeze mixed with the water in the pipe, Uponor MLC can carry water at temperatures as low as -20°C

 Q. Do I need to use a special type of sealant on the MLC threaded fittings?

-NO. However, we only allow the use of a traditional flat type of PTFE sealing tape.
+NO. However, we advise using a sealant approved for use with the application that the installation is intended for (i.e potable water).
 Details of the correct methods of installation should be sought from Uponor

 Q. Can Uponor MLC be used for a solar thermal type installation?

 There are two parts to a solar thermal installation, the primary side (which circulates water around the solar panels) and the secondary side.
 As the water in the primary side can reach temperatures above the maximum operating temperature of MLC, we do not allow MLC to be used on the primary side of the installation.
 However, once the heat has been passed though a cylinder to the water in the secondary side of the system, MLC is suitable provided all the necessary protective thermostatic controls are used on both the primary and secondary sides of the installation, and the working temperature does not exceed the maximum operating temperature specified by Uponor